-As part of our Asset Management service, a portfolio is created, consisting of individual stocks, bonds, exchange traded funds ("ETFs"), mutual funds and other public and private securities or investments.
-The client's individual investment strategy is tailored to their specific needs and will include some or all of the previously mentioned securities.
-Portfolios will be designed to meet a particular investment goal, determined to be suitable to the client's circumstances.
-Once the appropriate portfolio has been determined, portfolios are continuously and regularly monitored, and if necessary, rebalanced based upon the client's individual needs, stated goals and objectives.
+As part of our Asset Management service, we recommend a portfolios, consisting of individual stocks, bonds, exchange traded funds ("ETFs"), mutual funds and other public and private securities or investments.
+Our firm tailors the client's individual investment strategy to their specific needs and will include some or all of the previously mentioned securities.
+Portfolios are designed to meet a particular investment goal, determined to be suitable for the client's circumstances.
+Once our firm determines the appropriate portfolio, the portfolios is continuously and regularly monitored, and if necessary, rebalanced based upon the client's individual needs, stated goals and objectives.

-Our firm utilizes the sub-advisory services of a third-party investment advisory firm or individual advisor to aid in the implementation of an investment portfolio designed by our firm.
+Our firm utilizes the service of a sub-advisor to aid in the implementation of an investment portfolio designed by our firm.
 Before selecting a firm or individual, our firm will ensure that the chosen party is properly licensed or registered.
-We will obtain initial due diligence on third party money managers and ongoing reviews of their management of client accounts.
+We will obtain initial due diligence on sub-advisors and ongoing reviews of their management of client accounts.
 Our firm may, at times, also offer advice on certain securities.
-In order to assist in the selection of a third-party money manager, our firm will gather client information pertaining to financial situation, investment objectives, and reasonable restrictions to be imposed upon the management of the account.
+In order to assist in the selection of a sub-advisor, our firm will gather client information pertaining to the financial situation, investment objectives, and reasonable restrictions to be imposed upon the management of the account.
+Our firm will review sub-advisor reports provided to the client at least quarterly.